About Kia

 Kia was a panelist for Launching and Running a Successful Consultancy.
 Drawing from her experience as a 25-year, frontline nonprofit fundraiser turned fractional fundraising entrepreneur, she offered practical insights on building a values-aligned consulting practice, securing clients, and navigating the transition from in-house to independent.
 The audience included nonprofit and higher ed development & advancement professionals of color.

-2023 Bridge Integrated Marketing & Fundraising Conference – Washington, DC Building Five- and Six-Figure Strategic Corporate Partnerships that Center DEI
+2023 Bridge Integrated Marketing & Fundraising Conference – Washington, DC Building Five- and Six-Figure Strategic Corporate Partnerships that Center DEI.

 Kia provided nonprofit CEOs, fundraisers, and consultants with a strategic framework for securing five- and six-figure corporate partnerships that center DEI.
 The session focused on crafting values-aligned offers, navigating corporate priorities, and building lasting, equity-rooted relationships.